Australia-EU Minerals Pact: Strategy Meets Industrial Reality

 As reported in The Diplomat (opens in a new tab), the agreement delivers tangible benefits: tariff-free access, closer policy coordination, and a framework to attract capital into mining and downstream projects.
 That is real progress.

-But it does not alter the underlying architecture of the supply chain.
+But it does not alter the supply chain's underlying architecture.
 Australia still exports concentrates; Europe still lacks scaled refining; China still anchors the system.

 The Center of Gravity: Midstream Control